 - Pain and suffering—This is the term used to refer to damages of an emotional nature.
 For example, if you experienced depression or post-traumatic stress disorder (PTSD) as a result of the accident, your attorney may seek compensation for pain and suffering.
 Pain and suffering can also refer to ongoing pain, even if it doesn’t affect your ability to work or perform normal daily tasks.
 Anything that impacts your quality of life could fall under this category.

 - Medical expenses—Reimbursement for past and current medications, surgeries, hospitalization, doctor visits, and durable medical equipment related to the accident, as well as estimated future costs.

 - Lost wages—If you are partially or totally unable to work due to the accident, damages should take into consideration current lost wages and estimate any impact on future earning potential.

-If you have been injured on another’s property, the legal team at Marder, Nass & Wiener, PLLC can help.
+If you have been injured on another’s property, the legal team at Kenneth Marder PLLC can help.
 Whether the accident occurred at a private home, department store, parking lot, supermarket, or on an escalator, our experienced, knowledgeable lawyers will work diligently and aggressively to get you the compensation you deserve.
 We have represented countless clients in premises liability cases and have an impressive track record of obtaining compensation.
 Contact us today at (212) 390-9529 for a free and confidential consultation about your case.